 - Contact the CTL during walk-in and call-in consultation hours.

 - Attend one of the CTL’s weekly training workshops in Butler Library Room 204.
 This workshop provides an overview of the basic features and functionality of a course management system that allows instructors to build and support engaging courses.
 During the workshop, instructors learn how to migrate their content from CourseWorks (Sakai), navigate Canvas, manage syllabus and course materials, use quizzing tools, and utilize communication features in the system.

-- Enroll in a self-paced, online training course that guides instructors through the steps of setting up their course site and highlights various features that enrich the learning experience for students.
+- Introduction to CourseWorks (Canvas) Online: This self-paced training course helps faculty, graduate students, staff, and other members of the Columbia teaching community learn about the various features offered by CourseWorks (Canvas).
+The course guides instructors through the steps of setting up their course site and highlights various features that enrich the learning experience for students.
 A flexible alternative to the CTL’s live training sessions, the course also provides opportunities to interact with peers and Canvas experts at the CTL.

 - Access the CTL’s CourseWorks Knowledge Base where you can find online resources and documentation on topics including:

 The CTL researches and experiments.

 The Columbia Center for Teaching and Learning provides an array of resources and tools for instructional activities.